goxul/goxul.github.io/_posts/2020-3-16-My-GATE-prep-pt2.md

 ### Find out what resources/books/lecture notes work for you.
 What worked for me, will not necessarily work for you.
 Often, I would have to study a concept from multiple resources.
 There is no single book for ANY subject that will help you clear GATE.

-That being said, here are the resources that I used: [please Google the books on your own, I am too lazy to link them all here.]
+That being said, here are the resources that I used: [please Google the books on your own, I can't link them all here.]

 0. Data Structures - Frankly, there's no "book" for data structure.
 As I mentioned above, I did Leetcode problems and that's how I got comfortable with coding.
 For C programming and other data structures, you can find some excellent resources by Prof. Nick Parlante of Stanford [here](http://cslibrary.stanford.edu/).
 Other than that, the only way to get better at this is to **actually code.** **Code a lot.**